pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 We've got some more progress.
 However, 1.22 still seems a bit high.
 We want 1.0!
 Is `CRC32` still not shuffling bits well?
 Let's try the ultimate test: random numbers.
-Obviously, we're not planning of using them as real hash values, we'll just measure the slots number and chain size:
+Obviously, we're not planning of using them as real hash values, we'll just measure the number of used slots and the average chain size:

 {% highlight Java %}
 final Random r = new Random (0);